Breakthrough/PySceneDetect/docs/cli.rst

 ``save-xml``
 ========================================================================

-Save cuts in XML format.
+[IN DEVELOPMENT] Save cuts in XML format.

 Options